Jack O'Shea: Senior

 Kerry missed out on a historic nine-in-a-row in Munster in 1983, as Cork finally triumphed.
 'The Kingdom' bounced back the following year with O'Shea winning his third National League medal and his seventh Munster title.
 The centenary-year All-Ireland final pitted Kerry against old rivals and reigning champions Dublin.
 'The Kingdom' dominated the game from start to finish.
 Only two of Dublin's forwards scored as Kerry ran out easy winners by 0–14 to 1–6.
-It was O'Shea fifth All-Ireland winners' medal.
+It was O'Shea's fifth All-Ireland winners' medal.
 A third Footballer of the Year award quickly followed.
-Also in this centenary year O'Shea was selected in one of the midfield positions in the GAA's Football Team of the Century.
+Also in this centenary year, O'Shea was selected in one of the midfield positions in the GAA's Football Team of the Century.

 Kerry made no mistake again in 1985.
 A two-goal victory over Cork gave O'Shea an eighth Munster winners' medal.
 Another All-Ireland final beckoned, with Dublin providing the opposition for a second consecutive year.
 O'Shea scored a key goal after eleven minutes and Kerry stormed to a nine-point lead at half-time.
 'The Dubs' came storming back with Joe McNally scoring two goals.
 The gap could not be bridged and Kerry won by 2–12 to 2–8.
 The victory gave O'Shea a sixth All-Ireland winners' medal.
 He was also presented with the Footballer of the Year award for a record fourth occasion, while also collecting a record sixth All Star in the midfield position.

 In 1986, Kerry's dominance showed no sign of disappearing.
 Cork fell again in the provincial final, giving O'Shea a ninth Munster title.
 An eighth All-Ireland final appearance quickly followed and it turned out to be a historic occasion.
 Tyrone provided the opposition in their first-ever Championship decider.
-A Peter Quinn goal gave the Ulster men a six-point lead in the second-half; however, the game was far from over.
+A Paudge Quinn goal gave the Ulster men a six-point lead in the second half; however, the game was far from over.
 Pat Spillane ran fifty yards up the field for a hand-passed goal to get Kerry back on track.
 Mikey Sheehy scored a second goal to give 'the Kingdom' a 2–15 to 1–10 victory.
 It was O'Shea's seventh All-Ireland medal.

 The glory days were now over for Kerry as Cork captured the next four Munster titles.
 O'Shea continued to play with Kerry, winning his eleventh Munster title as captain of the team in 1991.
 Kerry were subsequently defeated by eventual champions Down in the All-Ireland semi-final.
-O'Shea retired from inter-county football the following year when Clare defeated 'The Kingdom' to win their second ever Munster Senior Football final.
+O'Shea retired from inter-county football the following year when Clare defeated 'The Kingdom' to win their second-ever Munster Senior Football final.